 Those are just the immediate risks.
 Having a simple possession charge on your record may make some employers think twice about hiring you, which could make it more difficult for you to get a job in the future.

-So what should you do if you’re charged with simple possession of marijuana in South Carolina?
+So what should you do if you’re charged with simple possession of pot in South Carolina?
 Read on for some helpful tips.

 Remaining calm throughout your arrest is the best thing you can do for yourself.
-It’s understandable that you’re concerned about the situation, but try and keep a level head.
-Marijuana charges are a serious deal, and sometimes speaking less says far more.
+It’s understandable if you’re concerned and upset, but try to keep a level head, be polite to the law enforcement officers, and avoid saying anything that could come back to haunt you.
+Being charged with simple possession of pot is serious.
 Remain quiet and calm and respond only in short ‘Yes’ or ‘No’ answers whenever possible.

-It can be tempting to rebel, argue or get angry with the arresting officer, but you’ll make things easier on yourself if you stay respectful, and remain cool, calm and collected.
-You will be putting yourself in the best position to defend yourself if you calmly and respectfully request access to a lawyer before answering any questions.
+It can be tempting to rebel, argue, or get angry with the arresting officer, but you’ll make things easier on yourself if you remain respectful and calm.
+Request access to a criminal defense lawyer before answering any questions, and you will put yourself in the best position to defend yourself against weed possession charges later on.

 According to the Fourth Amendment, you are protected from unreasonable searches.
-This includes your vehicle, so you’re within your rights to deny a warrantless search of your car if you’re pulled over.
+This includes your car or truck, so you’re within your rights to deny a warrantless search of your car if you’re pulled over.
 This is not the case with a body search, however.
-Police Officers are free to pat you down and search your clothing for drugs, weapons, or any illegal objects.
-Finally, you have the right to an attorney, so you should contact an experienced drug lawyer as soon as possible for the best chance at a positive outcome.
+Police officers are free to pat you down and search your clothing for drugs, weapons, or any illegal objects.
+Finally, you have the right to legal advice, so you should contact a criminal defense attorney who understands the laws in South Carolina as soon as possible for the best chance at a positive outcome.

 Already Convicted of Simple Possession or Another Cannabis Crime in Columbia, South Carolina?